New York Hip Hop

 25. Kool G Rap

-One of the first true street rappers, hailing from Queens, Kool G Rap was well before his time.
+One of the first true street and gangster rappers, hailing from Queens, Kool G Rap was well before his time.
 Starting his career with the legendary Juice Crew, Kool G Rap would emerge as a pioneering New York rapper starring in the niche category of gangster rap.

 26. Fat Joe